jasonaaronwilson/blog/README.md

 of what's available on "hugging face" (I guess a reference to Aliens?).

-Side note: there is also a very cool Mozilla
-project that has a single file binary that runs on    <---- six diffrent operating systems and gives you          <---- llama2 though ollama is just about as easy to install and has way more models, etc. So while I
-love the cosmopolitan project and hope to utilize       This is the orignal version.
-this cool stuff for things in the furure (I'm a         I'm going to use Gemini's version linux guy...), ollama seems to be much better           after checking it in...
-(We already right now IMHO for tinkering around with these          did some revisions together...) models indepent of more aligned models like
-Gemini, chatgpt.com or any cloud based solution       <---- which will be *way* faster than what a hobbyist       <---- can afford.
+It's worth noting that Mozilla also offers a single-file binary that runs Llama 2 on six different operating systems.
+While intriguing for its portability, Ollama currently surpasses it in    <==== terms of model variety and ease of use.
+As a Linux   <==== enthusiast, I'm keen to explore Mozilla's
+"Cosmopolitan Libc" for future projects, but for       This is how Gemini rewrote my text. now, Ollama remains my top choice for                    + I'm using github so you can see experimenting with LLMs independent of the more          + what I wrote first since it's curated, aligned models offered by commercial            + in the git history... cloud services (which, for the record, are way faster than anything a hobbyist could                 <==== realistically run).                                   <====

 You don't necessarily need the beefiest computer
 to run these models (if you don't need instant        <----